yurywallet/trello-like-board/README.md

 Download sortable.js file to make all the magic!

-For more details please read article at Medium: https://medium.com/@yurywallet/how-to-create-drag-and-drop-boards-with-jquery-and-sortable-js-49604b3242bc
+For more details please read article at [Medium](https://medium.com/@yurywallet/how-to-create-drag-and-drop-boards-with-jquery-and-sortable-js-49604b3242bc)